This post is based on a podcast with Jordy Brazier, VP of Sales Operations for Qubole. You can listen to the entire podcast

 “Every week we release a new course or update on what products we have or how to compete on specific products.
-In MindTickle we can see who is learning and who needs improvement.
+In Mindtickle we can see who is learning and who needs improvement.
 We actually give a $100 gift card to the top learner each week.
 It’s helpful to drive adoption and it makes it fun.
 It’s one way that we make sure that we are prepared, are true trusted advisors to our customers and are able to deliver true value.
 That’s super important and that’s why we take enablement very seriously.
-We really invest in those programs and technology that makes them best and puts the fire power behind it,” explains Brazier.
+We really invest in those programs and technology that makes our team the best and puts the firepower behind it,”

-Interestingly, Qubole also found a correlation between learning scores and the performance their reps.
-Their consistently low performers were also struggling to pass the tests on MindTickle.
+Interestingly, Qubole also found a correlation between learning scores and the performance of their reps.
+Their consistently low performers were also struggling to pass the tests on Mindtickle.
 It was a good indicator that something was just not working.

 “It’s all about raising the average.
-The top performing reps will probably still be the top performing reps even without training, but if you can bring the majority of middle reps up then you can make a significant difference in the overall productivity,” he says.
+The top-performing reps will probably still be the top performing reps even without training, but if you can bring the majority of middle reps up then you can make a significant difference in the overall productivity,”

 Qubole has certainly gone through a considerable learning curve while implementing its enablement initiatives and Brazier is happy to share his top three tips.

 “First, if you don’t have a learning platform, bring one in ASAP.
 I think that really moved the needle for us.
 Also, narrow the focus of your boot camp.
 Don’t incorporate everything under the sun, just focus on the value.
 And understand that you will only be successful if there is very strong cross-functional collaboration.
 You need to get the best out of product management and the best out of marketing, so include them early on.
 Asking them for their inputs and get their buy-in.”